IT-Service-NPM/gulp-intermediate2/test/examples/03 copy binary files/readme.md

-### Copy UTF-8 files without options
+### Copy binary files

-In this example `intermediate2` copy source UTF-8 files to container temp directory, invokes example process function, and put UTF-8 files from output temp directory to files pipe.
+In this example `intermediate2` copy binary files to container temp directory, invokes example process function, and put all files from output temp directory to files pipe.

 ```typescript file=./gulpfile.ts